sap-tutorials/Tutorials/tutorials/cap-extend-sfsf-create-service/cap-extend-sfsf-create-service.md

 [ACCORDION-BEGIN [Step 3: ](Understand the Definition Code)]

-Let's quickly analyze the service definition code:
+Quickly analyze the service definition code:

 First you import the solution model from the file you created in the previous tutorial as well as the `PLTUserManagement` OData service you imported in the [**third tutorial**](cap-extend-sfsf-import-services), referencing them through the aliases: `model` and `UM_API`, respectively.